-On output, with E editing, the real part of the quantity is output multiplied by $10^{}k$ and the exponent is reduced by k (effectively altering the column position of the decimal point, but not the value that is output).
+On output, with E editing, the real part of the quantity is output multiplied by 10\\k and the exponent is reduced by k (effectively altering the column position of the decimal point, but not the value that is output).

-BN and BZ (Blank Interpretation)
+11.3.1.7.
+BN and BZ (Blank Interpretation).

 These edit descriptors specify the interpretation of blanks in numeric input fields.
 The default, BZ, is set at the start of each I/O statement.
 This makes blanks, other than leading blanks, identical to zeros.
 If a BN edit descriptor is processed by the "format controller", blanks in subsequent input fields will be ignored unless, and until, a BZ edit descriptor is processed.
-The effect of ignoring blanks is to take all the nonblank characters in the input field, and treat them as if they were right-justified in the field with the number of leading blanks equal to the number of ignored blanks.
-For instance, the following READ statement accepts the characters shown between the slashes as the value 123 (where <cr> indicates hitting the return key):
+The effect of ignoring blanks is to take all the nonblank characters in the input field, and treat them as if they were right justified in the field with the number of leading blanks equal to the number of ignored blanks.
+For instance, the following READ statement shown accepts the characters shown between the slashes as the value 123 (where <cr> indicates hitting the return key):

-'''

-READ(,100) I

-100 FORMAT(BN,16)

-/123 <cr>/,

-/123 456<cr>/,

-/123<cr>/, or

-/ 123<cr>/.

-'''
+READ(\,100) 1 100 FORMAT(BN,16) /123 <cr>/, /123 456<cr>/, /123<cr>/, or / 123<cr>/.